EPC Hub for Landlords.

 The importance of an EPC

-There are several reasons why you should begin considering the steps you may need to take in order to increase the EPC rating of your properties.
+There are several reasons why you should begin considering the steps you may need to take to increase the EPC rating of your properties.

-• Reducing carbon footprint – You can use your EPCs to create efficiencies in your properties, which will in turn reduce your carbon footprint, helping to create a greener and cleaner planet.
+- Reducing carbon footprint – You can use your EPCs to make your properties more energy efficient.
+This will help to reduce your carbon footprint, helping to create a greener and cleaner planet.

-• Tenants’ standard of living - Although cost efficiencies may be more long term, improving the energy efficiency of your properties will ensure your tenants have a comfortable place to live – keeping homes warmer in the winter months and cooler on hot summer days.
+- Tenants’ standard of living - Although cost savings may be a more long-term goal, improving the energy efficiency of your properties will also ensure your tenants have a comfortable place to live, keeping homes warmer in the winter months and cooler on hot summer days.

 Energy Performance Certificate FAQs for Landlords.